michellab/BioSimSpace/doc/source/api/index_Align.rst

 BioSimSpace.Align
 =================

-The *Align* package provides functionality for aligning and mergin molecules.
+The *Align* package provides functionality for aligning and merging molecules.
 Molecules are aligned using a Maximum Common Substructure (MCS) search, which is used to find mappings between atom indices in the two molecules.
 Functionality is provided for sorting the mappings according to a scoring